microsoft/FluidFramework/docs/docs/visual-component.md

 }
 ```

-Now that we can start using the SharedCounter DDS and have labeled this component as one that provides a view, we can
-start filling out the view itself and how it updates to changes in DDS'.
+Now that we can start using the SharedCounter DDS and have labeled this component as one that provides a view, we can start filling out the view itself and how it updates to changes in DDS'.

-## Creating the View

-Now, we have two choices for crafting our view.

-The recommended choice currently is to use event-driven views.
-This ties events that are fired on `SharedObject` changes
-to trigger re-renders for any view framework.
-When using React, instead of needing to re-render, we can simply call
-`setState` with the new value.

-There is a also a new, experimental Fluid React library that React developers may find easier to use since it abstracts
-much of the event-driven state update logic, but it is a still a WiP for scenarios such as cross-component relationships
-and may be unstable.
-However, we can use it for standalone components such as this.
-It is still recommended to read the
-event-driven case even if you choose to apply the Fluid React libraries to understand the logic that is happening
-beneath the abstraction the libraries provide.

-### OPTION A: Event-Driven Views

-#### Setting Up The Counter
+### Setting Up The Counter

 Now that we have all of our scaffolding ready, we can actually start adding in the logic of creating an instance of the
 `SharedCounter` object.
 Let's take a look at what this entails.